bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/prebuilt-images.md

       containers:
 ```

-## App Assessment<a name="app-assessment"></a>
+## AppAssessment<a name="app-assessment"></a>
-Use the App Assessment application to identify configuration issues in your namespaces and to improve resource consumption and health checks.
+Use the AppAssessment application to identify configuration issues in your namespaces and to improve resource consumption and health checks.
 For more information, see [AppAssessment](https://github.com/bcgov/AppAssessment).

 Images: https://artifacts.developer.gov.bc.ca/ui/repos/tree/General/bcgov-docker-local/app-assessment